BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

+The configurator is initialized with a closure that configures a cell with a given item.

+{: .box-note}
-The configurator is initialized with a closure that configures table view cell with a given item.
-It also enforces a common convention on table view cell reusable identifiers and nibs to match the name of corresponding cell class.
+*The configurator enforces a naming convention on table view cells to have their reusable identifiers and nib names to match the name of the class.*

 Method `registerCells(in:)` is one of particular interest.
-It registers cells by nib (if exists) or by class, encapsulating the knowledge of how table view cell initialized.
+It registers cells by nib (if exists) or by class, encapsulating the knowledge of how table view cell is initialized.

-`Configurator` allows to cut lots of boilerplate code related to table view cells configuration and registration:
+`Configurator` allows to cut even more boilerplate code related to table view cells configuration and registration:
 - Automatically register cells in a table view.
 - Avoid type casing of dequeued table view cells.
 - Associate table view cell with its model.